 NN Leven has outsourced part of its operational and IT processes to external service providers.
 In the normal course of business, NN Leven enters into various outsourcing arrangements with related parties.
 Parties are considered to be related if one party has the ability to control or exercise significant influence over the other party in making financial or operating decisions.
 Related parties of NN Leven include, amongst others, its associates, shared service centres, joint ventures, key management personnel and the defined benefit and contribution plans.
 NN Leven has internal policies ensuring that a formal written agreement is in place with the service provider, covering the relevant business and financial risks.
-NN Leven has implemented improvements which are closely monitored by the management of NN Leven to ensure maintaining adequate control over outsourcing activities.
-There are no significant provisions recognised for doubtful debts or individually significant bad debt expenses on outstanding balances with these providers.
+NN Leven has implemented a framework which is closely monitored by the management of NN Leven to ensure maintaining adequate control over outsourcing activities.

-For these external outsourcing arrangements written service level agreements are in place, setting out:
+For these external outsourcing arrangements written outsourcing agreements are in place, setting out: